-You may call, text, or email your physician whenever you need.
+You may call or email your physician when needed.

 Physician access is one of the greatest benefits of the direct primary care model.

-We'll be there for you~ via phone, email or text.
+We'll be there for you~ via phone or email.

-Because you'll have your doctor's email and phone number, you can reach out to us whenever you need, wherever you are.
+Because you'll have your doctor's contact info, you can reach out to us whenever you need, wherever you are.